-- A consistent 3-point proficiency scale is used. - Proficiency is based on a body of student-produced evidence. - Proficiency is organized and reported by standard. - Achievement of behavior learning targets is reported separately as proficient or not-yet-proficient.
+- A proficiency scale measures progress with standards - Most standards are measured with a 3-point scale.
+A select number of standards are measured with a 4-point scale as described above. - Proficiency is based on a body of student-produced evidence. - Proficiency is organized and reported by standard. - Achievement of behavior learning targets is reported separately as proficient or not-yet-proficient (NYP).